-The Company has over 200 Shareholders, including institutional and retail investors.
+Importance Board Engagement Shareholders Continued shareholder support and engagement are critical to existence of the business and the delivery of the long-term strategy of the business.
+The Company has over 200 shareholders, including institutional and retail investors.
 The Board is committed to maintaining open channels of communication and to engage with Shareholders in a manner which they find most meaningful, in order to gain an understanding of the views of Shareholders.
-These include:
+These include: The Directors intend to offer Annual General Meeting ("AGM") - The Company welcomes

-- · Annual General Meeting ("AGM") The Company welcomes and encourages attendance and participation from Shareholders at the AGM.
+The Directors intend to offer shareholders the opportunity to exit the Company at close to NAV in October 2022 and every two years thereafter.
+The Board and Corporate Broker will canvass opinion from Shareholders in the months leading up to October 2022 (and at each appropriate interval thereafter) when making any decision in respect of any potential Exit Opportunity.
+Annual General Meeting ("AGM") - The Company welcomes and encourages attendance and participation from shareholders at the AGM.
 Shareholders have the opportunity to meet the Directors and Investment Manager and to address questions to them directly.
 The Investment Manager attends the AGM and will provide a presentation on the Company's performance and the future outlook.
-The Company values any feedback and questions it may receive from Shareholders ahead of and during the AGM and will take action or make changes, when and as appropriate; - · Publications The Annual Report and Half-Year results are made available on the Company's website and the Annual Report is circulated to Shareholders.
+The Company values any feedback and questions it may receive from Shareholders ahead of and during the AGM and will take action or make changes, when and as appropriate;

+Publications - The Annual Report and Half-Year results are made available on the Company's website and the Annual Report is circulated to Shareholders.
 These reports provide Shareholders with a clear understanding of the Company's portfolio and financial position.
 This information is supplemented by the daily calculation and publication of the NAV per share and a monthly factsheet and quarterly reports which are available on the Company's website and the publication of which is announced via a Regulatory Information Service.
-Feedback and/or questions the Company receives from the Shareholders help the Company evolve its reporting, aiming to render the reports and updates transparent and understandable; - · Shareholder meetings Unlike trading companies, Shareholder meetings often take the form of meeting with the Investment Manager rather than members of the Board.
-Shareholders are able to meet with the Investment Manager throughout the period and the Investment Manager provides information on the Company and videos of the Investment Manager on the Company's website and via various social medial channels.
+Feedback and/or questions the Company receives from the Shareholders help the Company evolve its reporting, aiming to render the reports and updates transparent and understandable;

+Shareholder meetings - Unlike trading companies, Shareholder meetings often take the form of meeting with the Investment Manager rather than members of the Board.
+Shareholders are able to meet with the Investment Manager throughout the period and the Manager provides information on the Company and videos of the Investment Manager on the Company's website and via various social medial channels.
 Feedback from all meetings between the Investment Manager and Shareholders is shared with the Board.
-The Chairman, the Chairman of the Audit Committee or other members of the Board are available to meet with Shareholders to understand their views on governance and the Company's performance where they wish to do so.
-With assistance from the Investment Manager, the Chairman seeks meetings with Shareholders who might wish to meet with him; - · Shareholder concerns In the event Shareholders wish to raise issues or concerns with the Directors, they are welcome to do so at any time by writing to the Chairman at the registered office.
+The Chairman, the Chairman of the Audit Committee or other members of the Board are available to meet with shareholders to understand their views on governance and the Company's performance where they wish to do so.
+With Shareholders who might wish to meet with him;

+Shareholder concerns - In the event Shareholders wish to raise issues or concerns with the Directors, they are welcome to do so at any time by writing to the Chairman at the registered office.
 Other members of the Board are also available to Shareholders if they have concerns that have not been addressed through the normal channels; and